- Extinction Live

 It was Frederick VanDerbeek’s calculations that led the team to develop the method of attracting and sucking in Anti-Matter ions at the front cowling of the engine, then accelerating them down the long length of copper wires and magnets until they shoot out the end of the engine with enough thrust to eventually reach 10% of the Speed of Light, or approximately 18,000 miles per second (30,000 Km/Sec).
 It would require about 21 days to reach this speed and then just another 8 hours to reach the Earth from this point.

-The test engine lies on the ground and is bolted down into the Martian soil by about twenty solid beams transversing the spine of the long white cylinder.
+The test engine lies on the ground and is bolted down into the Martian soil by about twenty heavy solid iron beams transversing the spine of the long white cylinder.
 The laboratory dome is about three hundred feet away and up a slight incline from the rocket test bed.

 “Three, Two, One, we have ignition,” Davonne acting as her own launch director alerts her team to the start of the test.

-Uneventfully, at first there is nothing to see or hear.
+Uneventfully at first, there is nothing to see or hear.
 Then, over the course of several minutes a very low humming noise can be heard over the mild Martian breezes.
 The rear of the long white tube starts to glow in a neon azure blue.

 “Thanks for allowing us to witness the test, Davonne,” Carrie says finally breaking the silence.

 “Yes, yes, please not right now.
 Andrew, what is the stage one A.M.P. chamber reading?”
 Davonne asks one of her technicians down the row.

 “Fourteen point five mega-tons,” Andrew replies, checking his gauges and data streams one more time.

 “Ok, great and Winnie, what are the readings for stage two chamber?”
 Davonne asks.